neos/neos-development-collection/TYPO3.Neos/Documentation/References/NeosTypoScriptReference.rst

 ContentElementEditable
 ----------------------

-Processor to augment an html-tag with inline editing-metadata to make a rendered representation of a property editable.
+Processor to augment an HTML tag with metadata for inline editing to make a rendered representation of a property editable.

-The processor expects beeing applied to an html-tag with the content of the edited property.
+The processor expects beeing applied to an HTML tag with the content of the edited property.

 :node: (Node) The node of the content element.
-Optional, will be resolved from the Fusion context by default.
+Optional, will use the Fusion context variable ``node`` by default.
-:property: (string) The name of the property that shall be changed
+:property: (string) Node property that should be editable

 Example::

-	renderer = Neos.Fusion:Tag {
+	renderer = TYPO3.TypoScript:Tag {
 		tagName = 'h1'
 		content = ${q(node).property('title')}
 		@process.contentElementEditableWrapping = TYPO3.Neos:ContentElementEditable {